From crypto trading and home workouts to EV batteries and microLED displays, CES’ Taiwan startups cover a wide range of tech – TechCrunch

-For the past three years, the Taiwan Ministry of Science and Technology (MOST) has brought startups to CES .
+For the past three years, the Taiwan Ministry of Science and Technology (MOST) has brought startups to CES.
 This year, its virtual pavilion, organized with Taiwan Tech Arena, is hosting 100 startups, organized into five categories: Smart Living, Tech for Good, Cybersecurity and Cloud, Healthcare and Wellness, and Mobility Tech.
 During two press events, 24 startups previewed their CES presentations, giving a sneak peek at what the pavilion will showcase.

 In a press conference on Sunday, MOST’s head, Wu Tsung-tsong, said the pavilion’s goal is to help startups expand into more markets and find international investors.
-“Investing in Taiwanese startups means investing Taiwan,” he added.
+“Investing in Taiwanese startups means investing in Taiwan,” he added.

 Startups that presented during Taiwan Tech Arena’s press conference on Sunday: